microsoft/pxt/docs/defining-blocks.md

 export function square(x: number): number {}
 ```

-You can also override the ``jsDoc`` description and parameter info.
+You can also override the ``jsdoc`` description and parameter info.

 ```
 jsdoc.loc.LOCALE = translated jsdoc